Gustave Courbet and his paintings

 Gustave Courbet was born in Ornans, in 1819.
 His parents were Regis and Sylvie, and they had a thriving farming business.
 The young boy was drawn to art much to the inspiration of his sisters named Juliette, Zelie and Zoe.

 In 1839, he decided to move to Paris to undergo training at the Steuben and Hesse studio.
 Even when he was in Paris, he would often go back to his hometown to find more inspiration for his artworks.
-Soon, he left the studio as he was more interested in perfect his individual style, and started haunting the Louvre copying old-master heroes such as Titian, Caravaggio and Velazquez.
+Soon, he left the studio as he was more interested in perfect his individual style, and started haunting the Louvre copying old-master heroes such as Titian, Caravaggio and Diego Velazquez.

 By 1846, he began touring Belgium and the Netherlands, and his adventures made him realize the value of portraying images that happen from day to day.
-He was specifically inspired by the works of Hals and Rembrandt, including a few other Dutch artists who presented their artworks with images of daily life activities.
+He was specifically inspired by the works of Johannes Vermeer and Rembrandt, including a few other Dutch artists who presented their artworks with images of daily life activities.
 In the latter part of the 1840s, he began to inspire younger art critics and enthusiasts, particulary the Realists and Neo-Romantics.

 It was in 1849 when Courbet obtained his initial success at the Salon with his masterpiece entitled After Dinner at Ornans.
 This painting earned him a gold medal, which meant he was exempted from jury approval until 1857.